 Some animosity exists between the human ethnicities, stemming from past events.
 Tonovi and Antioch are in opposition, for instance, and the Morinnen and Maalish tribes have long been at odds.
 Additionally, half-breeds (half-elf, half-orc, etc.) and planetouched (tiefling, aasimar, genasi) are often viewed with suspicion, contempt, and/or pity.
 Anyone carrying the taint of an evil outsider, such as tieflings, find it hard to compete with their innate evil nature, thus giving life to the legend that all tieflings are bad.

-In some cases, racism is structural and systematic: Beast races are banned from most civilized cities and Tonovi considers any race not human or drow as potential slaves.
-If a crime is committed in a village, the tiefling passing by is easily accused.
+Racism in the world of Sundering Shadows is structural and systematic: Beast races are banned from most civilized cities and Tonovi considers any race not human or drow as lower rate.
+If a crime is committed in a village, the tiefling or kitsune passing by is easily accused.
 In most cases, racism in this world is also a well-founded and important survival strategy: In a world where your race often determines your alignment and outlook, it is considered naïve to believe that an ogre can be anything but a man-eating monster that needs to be put down before you become its next meal.